Jean Charles Athanase Peltier: Biography

-Peltier trained as a watchmaker; until his 30s was a watch dealer.
-Peltier worked with Abraham Louis Breguet in Paris.
-Later, he worked with various experiments on electrodynamics and noticed that in an electronic element when current flows through, a temperature gradient or temperature difference is generated at a current flow.
+Peltier trained as a watchmaker; until his 30s he was a watch dealer.
+He worked with Abraham Louis Breguet in Paris.
+Later, he conducted various experiments on electrodynamics and noticed that in an electronic element when current flows through, a temperature gradient or temperature difference is generated at a current flow.
 In 1836 he published his work and in 1838 his findings were confirmed by Emil Lenz.
 Peltier dealt with topics from the atmospheric electricity and meteorology.
 In 1840, he published a work on the causes of hurricanes.

 Peltier's numerous papers are devoted in great part to atmospheric electricity, waterspouts, cyanometry and polarization of sky-light, the temperature of water in the spheroidal state, and the boiling-point at high elevations.
 There are also a few devoted to curious points of natural history.
 His name will always be associated with the thermal effects at junctions in a voltaic circuit, a discovery of importance comparable with those of Seebeck and Cumming.

 Peltier discovered the calorific effect of electric current passing through the junction of two different metals.
 This is now called the Peltier effect (or Peltier–Seebeck effect).
 By switching the direction of current, either heating or cooling may be achieved.
 Junctions always come in pairs, as the two different metals are joined at two points.
 Thus heat will be moved from one junction to the other.